micahamd/psych_exp_generator/README.md

 - Feedback remains visible for the specified duration before advancing to the next stimulus or trial
 - Default feedback values are "Correct" for correct responses and "X" for incorrect responses
 - Only the correct response will advance the trial; incorrect responses just display feedback

+## Position Control

+The experiment allows you to control the position of both the fixation cross and stimulus:

+- **X coordinate**: Controls horizontal position relative to screen center
+  - Negative values move elements to the left
+  - Positive values move elements to the right
+  - Zero keeps them centered horizontally

+- **Y coordinate**: Controls vertical position relative to screen center
+  - Negative values move elements upward
+  - Positive values move elements downward
+  - Zero keeps them centered vertically

+This feature is useful for creating offset display paradigms, peripheral attention tasks, or visual field experiments.

+Note that the position settings affect both the fixation cross and stimuli.
+If fixation is disabled, only the stimulus position will be affected.

 ## Troubleshooting